 - Caramel Topping - The caramel topping for Tan Square is super simple and made of butter, golden syrup, and condensed milk.
 I also added in a little salt and vanilla to add depth of flavour.
 You cook it together until smooth and then pour it over the base.

-How to Make Tan Square
+How to Make Tan Slice

 - Make the Shortbread Base - The shortbread base is super easy - cream together butter and sugar, and then add vanilla, salt, baking powder, flour.